Fixed (or static) Partitioning in Operating System

-Process of size greater than size of partition in Main Memory cannot be accommodated.
-Partition size cannot be varied according to the size of incoming process’s size.
-Hence, process size of 32MB in above stated example is invalid.
+Process of size greater than the size of the partition in Main Memory cannot be accommodated.
+The partition size cannot be varied according to the size of the incoming process size.
+Hence, the process size of 32MB in the above-stated example is invalid.

 - Limitation on Degree of Multiprogramming:

-Partition in Main Memory are made before execution or during system configure.
-Main Memory is divided into fixed number of partition.
+Partitions in Main Memory are made before execution or during system configure.
+Main Memory is divided into a fixed number of partitions.
 Suppose if there are partitions in RAM and are the number of processes, then condition must be fulfilled.
-Number of processes greater than number of partitions in RAM is invalid in Fixed Partitioning.
+Number of processes greater than the number of partitions in RAM is invalid in Fixed Partitioning.